 Stage 5 is the most advanced stage of Parkinson’s disease.
 Advanced stiffness in the legs can also cause freezing upon standing, making it impossible to stand or walk.
 People in this stage require wheelchairs, and they’re often unable to stand on their own without falling.
 Around-the-clock assistance is required to prevent falls.

 Up to 30 percent of people at stage 4 and 5 experience confusion, hallucinations, and delusions.
 Hallucinations occur when you see things that aren’t there.
 Delusions happen when you believe things that aren’t true, even when you have been presented with evidence that your belief is wrong.
 Dementia is also common, affecting up to 75 percent of people with Parkinson’s.
-Side effects from medications at these later stages can often outweigh the benefits.
+Side effects from medications at these later stages .

 One complaint about the Hoehn and Yahr rating system is that it focuses solely on symptoms of movement.
 There are other types of symptoms associated with Parkinson’s disease, such as intellectual impairment.